Financial Aid Policies: Satisfactory Academic Progress

 A student whose aid eligibility has been terminated may apply for reinstatement on a probationary basis by submitting a Satisfactory Academic Progress Appeal form to the Office of Student Financial Aid.

 NOTE: Students MUST submit the required documentation to support the appeal.
 In most cases, documentation must verify BOTH (1) the dates that the extenuating circumstance occurred/existed and (2) that the extenuating circumstance has been resolved to such an extent that it will no longer impact academic performance.
-Graduate students who are failing to maintain a cumulative 3.00 GPA in their graduate career must submit a completed Graduate College Academic Progression Plan (Form 11), containing all applicable departmental signatures, as part of their appeal documentation.
+Graduate students who are failing to demonstrate a cumulative 3.00 GPA in their graduate program after completion of a semester for which they have received aid on a probationary status must submit a copy of their approved Academic Progression Plan (APP) as part of their appeal to be considered for continued probationary eligibility.
+The Academic Progression Plan must specify the future grades the student must achieve to attain a minimum program GPA of 3.00 and must contain all applicable departmental signatures.
+As the process to obtain an approved Academic Progression Plan can take several weeks, graduate students receiving aid on a probationary status are advised to initiate the process of obtaining an approved Academic Progression Plan immediately after being notified of their probationary financial aid status.

 Appeal results will be determined and communicated to the student by mail (or email) within approximately 20 days after the appeal has been received with all appropriate documentation.
 Should eligibility be reinstated, aid will be awarded based on the availability of funds at the time of reinstatement.
 Students submitting a Satisfactory Academic Progress Appeal will be responsible for all financial obligations made to the University, regardless of whether this appeal is approved or denied.